ivangsm/astroblog/data/blog/install-archlinux.md

 #### ⚙️ Configure the Keyboard

-To ensure the correct keyboard layout, use the following command:
+If you're using a Latin-American layout keyboard and want to ensure the correct keyboard layout, use the following command, as the default keyboard layout is US.

 ```bash
 loadkeys la-latin1